 In 2000, the United States Food and Drug Administration first approved the use of mifepristone, a medication used in early, nonsurgical medication abortions.
-Since then states have passed laws to regulate access to medication abortion and the use of abortion-inducing drugs, including restrictions on the use of telemedicine for the procedure.
+Since then states have passed laws to regulate access to medication abortion and the use of abortion-inducing drugs, including restrictions on the use of telemedicine for the procedure and medication reversal notification.

 Disclaimer: The information contained herein does not constitute legal advice.
 If you have questions regarding your legal rights or obligations, contact an attorney.
 If you are an abortion provider seeking legal compliance guidance, the following collaborating organizations may be able to assist you: ACLU, CRR, PPFA (for affiliated health centers), NAF, and Regulatory Assistance for Abortion Providers (a project of RAD).